Nevasa taluka

-Nevasa taluka (Newasa), is a taluka in Shrirampur subdivision of Ahmednagar district in Maharashtra State of India.
+Nevasa taluka (Newasa), is a taluka in Shrirampur subdivision of Ahmednagar district in Maharashtra state of India.
 Nevasa is a place where Sant Dnyaneshwar wrote the Dnyaneshwari.

 Newasa is also well known for its historical sites.

 Area

 The table below shows area of the taluka by land type.

 Villages

 There are around 120 villages in Nevasa taluka.
 For list of villages see Villages in Nevasa taluka.

 Population

-The table below shows population of the taluka by sex.
-The data is as per 2001 census.
+Nevasa taluka has a population of 357,829 according to the 2011 census.
+Nevasa had a literacy rate of 78.51% and a sex ratio of 934 females per 1000 males.
+The entire population lives in rural areas.
+Scheduled Castes and Scheduled Tribes make up 14.72% and 5.28% of the population respectively.

+At the time of the 2011 Census of India, 91.55% of the population in the district spoke Marathi, 3.54% Hindi, 2.07% Urdu and 0.92% Vadari as their first language.

 Rainfall

-The Table below details of rainfall from year 1981 to 2004.
+The table below offers details of rainfall from 1981 to 2004.